zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 - Online filesystem defragmentation.
 - Great for SSDs and HDDs.</details>

-## Use Btrfs data duplication?
-2 options
-BtrFS offers 3 ways to create a single fileystem across multiple devices, I only mention 2 here:
-- **BtrFS Single**: data is allocated to disks linearly, metadata is duplicated (`mkfs.btrfs -d single /dev/sda /dev/sdb /dev/sdc /dev/sdd`)
-  - Pros:
-    - Maximum space available: disk size = available space.
-    - Flexible: use disks of different sizes.
-    - When 1 disk fails, the filesystem is recoverable (compared to raid0).
-  - Cons
-    - When 1 disk fails, data from that disk is not recoverable.
-    - When 1 disk fails, files larger than 1GB might have been partially stored on that disk.
-    - What files are stored on which disks is not obvious: especially blocks of a single file (>1GB) can be spread across disks.
-- **BtrFS Raid1**: data is striped and duplicated, metadata is duplicated (`mkfs.btrfs -d dup /dev/sda /dev/sdb /dev/sdc /dev/sdd`)
-  - Pros
-    - Data is mirrored on other disks in realtime, when a disk fails, the data is easily recoverable.
-    - The most secure method to store precious data.
-  - Cons
-    - Expensive: you need twice the disks to get same amount as storage as Btrfs Single.
-    - Requirements around disk sizes because of duplication.
-    - All disks will be spinning for file access/write and because of duplication, disks can wear out at the same pace, which means if 1 fails it is statistically likely a second one will fail soon.
+## Option 1: all your data easily fits on a single disk
+- If your data does not fill much more than half of a single drive and the data does not grow fast, there is no need for data pooling.
+- In addition to the single data drive, you would want at least 1 backup drives inside your system.
+Also see [Step 7.
+Configure & Run Backups](https://github.com/zilexa/Homeserver#step-7---configure--run-backups).
+- If you do need more storage in the future, you can always add a drive and move to option 2.

-## Option 3: individual filesystems, drives pooled via MergerFS
+## Option 2: individual filesystems, drives pooled via MergerFS
 _A more home-friendly and economical solution:_
 Instead of using any type of RAID, consider why that would be a default option?
 Your #1 goal is to have a single storage path, for all your data, regardless whether it is spread over multiple drives.
 For that, _RAID is not the default option_.
 Because this is called drive pooling.
 It is just an extra convenience of RAID.
 But you can also simply use a drive pooling tool, that only pools the drives into a single path! (while keeping them accessible seperatly).
 This tool is MergerFS.